OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 # Simple linear regression

+*Regression analysis is the hydrogen bomb of the statistics arsenal (C. Wheelan)*

 In the previous chapters we have presented several ANOVA models to describe the results of experiments characterised by one or more explanatory factors, in the form of nominal variables.
 We gave ample space to these models because they are widely used in agriculture research and plant breeding, where the aim is, most often, to compare genotypes.
 However, experiments are often planned to study the effect of quantitative variables, such as a sequence of doses, time elapsed from an event, the density of seeds and so on.
 In these cases, factor levels represent quantities and the interest is to describe the whole range of responses, beyond the levels that were actually included in the experimental design.

 In those conditions, ANOVA models do not fully respect the dataset characteristics, as they concentrate exclusively on the responses to the selected levels for the factors under investigation.
 Therefore, we need another class of models, usually known as **regression models**, which we will introduce in these two final chapters.